Rat Terrier exercise & Fitness Guide

 Signs of Under-Exercise

 Many breed-associated conditions are manageable when detected early but become significantly more complex — and expensive — when diagnosis is delayed.
-Watch for early signs of luxating patella, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Rat Terriers are prone to.
+Watch for early signs of luxating patella, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Rat Terriers are prone to.

 Long-term health outcomes correlate most strongly with the basics done well: appropriate nutrition, regular exercise, dental care, and preventive veterinary visits. for your companion.